iCyanCorporation/opendomains/README.md

 - Runs scheduled jobs using GitHub Actions.
 - Limits concurrent execution to prevent timeout (staggered by repo or subfolder).
 - Updates CSV files in the `data/` directory with crawl status and metadata.
+- Commits and pushes changes from both `domains/` and `data/` directories.

 ### 🔁 Workflow States